 More Dog Breeds and Further Research

-There are many dog breeds out there.
-With a little research, you can find the right one to bring home.
+There’s a whole world of potential dog breeds out there—with a little research, you can find the right one to bring home!